dcmox/eosexplorer/README.md

-This project was designed for the EOS Developer test by Daniel Moxon.
+This project was designed by Daniel Moxon.

 ## Available Scripts